Judy Armitage: Early life and education

 Armitage was born on 21 February 1951 in Shelley, Yorkshire, England.
-She attended Selby Girls' High School, an all-female grammar school, then located in the West Riding of Yorkshire.
+She attended Selby Girls' High School, an all-girl grammar school, then located in the West Riding of Yorkshire.
 In her sixth form, the school became the co-educational Selby Grammar School.

-Armitage earned a BSc in Microbiology at University College London in 1972, and was awarded a PhD in 1976 for research on the bacterium Proteus mirabilis.
+Armitage earned a BSc in microbiology at University College London in 1972, and was awarded a PhD in 1976 for research on the bacterium Proteus mirabilis.
 She remained at UCL in the laboratory of Micheal Evans for her postdoctoral work.

 Research and career

 Armitage's research is largely based on the motion of bacteria by flagellar rotation and the chemotactic mechanisms used to control that motion.
 Armitage was appointed Lecturer in Biochemistiry at Oxford in 1985 and was awarded the Title of Distinction of Professor of Biochemistry in 1996.
 Armitage is a fellow of Merton College, Oxford and has served as Director of the Oxford University Centre for Integrative Systems Biology since 2006.

 Armitage was elected President of the Microbiology Society for 2019.